Co-author: Michelle Norton

 1. Don’t go far in a day

 If you’re away for a whole week, plan to hit any big attractions mid-week so you can avoid the weekend crowd.
-It’s always a little hit-and-miss with what kind of children’s activities they’ll have at museums or galleries, so Google is your friend when it comes to finding something fun.
+It’s always a little hit-and-miss with what kind of children’s activities they’ll have at museums or galleries.
+Google is your friend when it comes to finding something fun, a simple search of “kid friendly activities near me” could be enough to save a day of complaining.
 You can often hit a home run with a free guided tour where your kids can ask an expert everything they want to about dinosaurs, or planes, or the history of pirates.

 3. Awaken the imagination